This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 What Does it Cost to File a Cerebral Palsy Lawsuit?

-With the right lawyer, a lawsuit won’t cost you anything unless and until you win your cerebral palsy case and recover damages from the defendants.
+With the right lawyer, a lawsuit won’t cost you anything until you win your cerebral palsy case and recover damages from the defendants.

 Most cerebral palsy attorneys sue on your behalf.
 They then work with you on a contingency basis.
 You only pay a percentage of the compensation if you win the lawsuit.